sbangariGIT/cs326-final-adblockers/docs/milestone1.md

 This is the page where you can create your own study group for students to join.

 ![picture alt](../images/create.png "Create Study Group")
-### Edit Profile Page ###
-Edit your exisitng infromation such as graduation year, name, email and profile picture

 ## Link to our prototype on figma ##